Ebstein’s Anomaly of the Tricuspid Valve

 A newborn with Ebstein’s anomaly may exhibit cyanosis (blue tint to the skin) and may have difficulty breathing after birth.
 These children must be admitted to a cardiac intensive care unit (CICU) for evaluation.
-Newborns transported to CHOP will be admitted to the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), where they will receive round-the-clock attention from a team of dedicated cardiac critical care medicine specialists.
+Newborns transported to Children’s Hospital of Philadelphia (CHOP) will be admitted to the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), where they will receive around-the-clock attention from a team of dedicated cardiac critical care medicine specialists.

 Diagnosis of Ebstein's anomaly may require some or all of these tests:

 - Echocardiogram (also called "echo" or cardiac ultrasound): sound waves used to see the heart

 - Electrocardiogram (ECG): measures the electrical activity of the heart

 Occasionally, cardiac catheterization will be required to make the diagnosis or to provide additional information.
 During catheterization, a thin tube is inserted into the heart through a vein and/or artery in the leg, or in the case of a newborn, through the umbilicus (“belly button”).